 Another option is to download a bill splitting app like splitwise or splitoo.
 These apps let you set up a plan, send reminders and collect payments, but at the end of the day the best possible advice is to choose your housemates very carefully and do everything you can to keep your energy bills as low as possible.

-Put simply, if you’re the account holder and you pay the energy bills, then you have every right to switch to the best tariff.
+Put simply, if you’re the account holder and you pay the energy bills, then you have every right to switch to the best gas tariff or electric tariff.
 Your landlord may argue about this, but according to industry watchdog Ofgem, they can’t be unreasonable about letting you switch, no matter what it says in the tenancy agreement.
 If they pay the energy bills out of the rent you give them, on the other hand, they get to choose the supplier.

 In the middle of all this information there’s one fact that’s extremely simple – come to WeFlip and we’ll switch you on to the best possible tariff.